mariadb-corporation/MaxScale/Documentation/REST-API/API.md

 #### ETag

 An identifier for a specific version of a resource.
-The value of this header changes whenever a resource is modified.
+The value of this header changes whenever a resource is modified via the REST API.
+It will not change if an internal MaxScale event (e.g. server changing state or statistics being updated) causes a change.

 When the client sends the `If-Match` or `If-None-Match` header, the provided value should be the value of the `ETag` header of an earlier GET.